 Real estate investments can perform in a cyclical nature and values can increase or decrease.
 Economic, political, and legal issues can affect values as they can with any other investment.
 Any future downturn in the real estate market could materially and adversely impact the value and income generated from the investments.
-Careful investment selection is a critical mitigating factor.

 The shares or bond instruments in which you will invest are unquoted, and may be issued and sold or redeemed based on valuations (including of the underlying assets) which will involve an element of subjectivity and/or an element of time lag.
 You should recognise that the value of your shares can go down as well as up.